Students have had graduation and post-secondary entrance success using the Connected Classrooms model of learning.

 About Connected Classrooms

-For the past four years, the FNSA and FNESC have been piloting the Connected Classrooms initiative, which is designed to facilitate joint offerings of specific grade 8 through 12 courses by a number of First Nations schools.
 Participating schools use a combination of technologies, including real time video conferencing, to connect and create an interactive classroom environment for students located in a collective of First Nations schools throughout BC.
-This project differs from other Distance Learning initiatives because the students participate in a real time virtual classroom with an instructor qualified to teach the specific subject, complemented with in-person support from an on-site educator.
+This project differs from other Distance Learning initiatives as the students participate in a real time virtual classroom with an instructor qualified to teach the subject, complemented with in-person support from an on-site educator.
 Students have attributed their success in Connected Classrooms courses to their ability to see and interact with the remote and on-site teacher, as well as other students.

-FNSA schools that would like further information about Connected Classrooms are welcome to contact Dawn McGuire-Reeves, FNESC/FNSA Connected Classrooms Coordinator, at email@example.com
+First Nations schools that would like further information about Connected Classrooms are welcome to contact Lauranne Hutton, Connected Classrooms Coordinator, at firstname.lastname@example.org

 About Participating in Connected Classrooms

-As part of the project, participating schools receive video conferencing equipment needed to participate in Connected Classrooms.
+Schools receive the video conferencing equipment needed to participate in Connected Classrooms.
 Participation may be limited by a school’s bandwidth and by available classroom space.

 - Provide an onsite teacher to support student learning during the class time (also known as a supporting teacher);